Justinelliott11375/grocery-guide-3/README.md

 - After cloning the repo, in the app's root directory run `npm install` to install server-side dependencies.
 - Then run `npm run client-install` to install client-side dependencies.
-- Next create a file in the root directory call `.env` and add the following lines to it:
+- Next create a file in the root directory called `.env` and add the following line to it:

-- To run/test the app, create a .env file in the main directory and add the following line to it:
-cookieSecret="SECRET1"
-Run `npm start` in the command line and the server should start at address `localhost:3000`
+    `SECRET_OR_KEY="webTokenKey"`
+- To run only the client side(react) app, use `npm run client`(this runs on port 3000)
+- To run only the server side(node) app, use `npm run server`(this runs on port 5000)
+- To run both apps/servers concurrently, use `npm run dev`(this runs on ports 3000 and 5000 with proxy)

 ## Features

 - creating a user account
 - Signing in as an existing user
+- adding items to grocery list
-- creating a recipe list
+- removing items from grocery list
-- creating recipe cards for recipe lists
-- editing/updating/deleting recipe cards and/or lists
-- signing out of the user account

 ## Tests (Optional)